pjones1063/AtariST-CManship/README.md

 Notes about compiling and running the exmaples

- - Magamax Laser C will only work correctly with Atari TOS 1.02.
+ - Megamax Laser C will only work correctly with Atari TOS 1.02.
 TOS above 1.02 needs some type of missing patch program.
  -  Paths may need to be reset in Options -> Environment vars... within Laser C